graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 CLAMH and JMH are different from other benchmarking frameworks, as they were designed for *micro*-benchmarks which tend to be smaller, faster, and more self-contained than larger benchmarks.
-As such, instead of defining timing intervals in a program, CLAMH and JMH are entirely **function based**.
-Each component of the benchmark is broken into one or more functions.
+As such, instead of defining timing intervals in a program, CLAMH and JMH are **function based**.
+Each component of the benchmark is split into one or more functions.
 Each function passes key profiling parameters to CLAMH or JMH using **annotations.**

 This is fine for a microbenchmark, but a larger benchmark may need to be refactored into the following five key parts:

-1. One or more functions you annotate as \@Setup - these do all of the initialization and are not timed.
+1. One or more functions you annotate as @Setup - these do all of the initialization and are not timed.

-2. One or more functions you annotate as \@Teardown - these do all necessary cleanup and are not timed.
+2. One or more functions you annotate as @Teardown - these do all necessary cleanup and are not timed.

-3. One or more functions you annotate as \@Benchmark - the core code of your program that *is* timed.
+3. One or more functions you annotate as @Benchmark - the core code of your program that *is* timed.

-4. One or more classes or structures you annotate as \@State.
+4. One or more classes or structures you annotate as @State.
 These should hold all the data needed by your benchmark, and all the *parameters* to this benchmark.